p-bakker/rhino/docs/_docs/download_rhino.md

 git clone https://github.com/mozilla/rhino.git
 ```

 Rhino uses Gradle as its build system.
-Running the `./gradlew tasks` command at the top directory of the Rhino distribution will print the list of available build targets.
+Running the `./gradlew tasks```./gradlew tasks`` command at the top directory of the Rhino distribution will print the list of available build targets.